 - Step five: You may need to attend interviews before you are accepted into the scholarship program.

-- Step six: Once you have a scholarship you need to apply for the relevant Italy study visa.
+- Step six: Once you have a scholarship, you must apply for the relevant Italian study visa.

 Admission Requirements for International Students

-International students from outside the EU are required to obtain a Type D visa from the Italian consulate.
+International students from outside the EU must obtain a Type D visa from the Italian consulate.
 This permits non-EU nationals to stay in Italy for longer than 90 days.
-In order to obtain the long stay visa, the student must provide the following:
+To obtain the long-stay visa, the student must provide the following:

 - Enrollment at a legitimate higher education institution